smartmaxx/gitflow4idea/README.md

 Huge shoutout [to Kirill Likhodedov](https://github.com/klikh), who wrote much of the original git4idea plugin, without which this plugin could not exist

+Finally I (Konstantyn Maksimczyk) forked this project to extend it with some flow features, that we need to our project.
+First of all we need to have possibility to perform all finish action made on remote side - using pull requests.
+Finally current version allows you to configure your gitflow plugin not to merge feature/fix/release to local branch, but publish it and open web browser to the page with pull reauest create form.
+Currently it supports Atlassian GitStash only.
+But nobody prevents you to manually open the browser :)

+One more thing: I renamed a little bit this plugin, adding `Ex` as `Extended` to the Plugin name to not to interfere with original plugin.

 ## Installation

 The plugin is available via the IntelliJ plugin manager.
 Just search for "Git Flow Integration" to get the latest version!